cjratcliff/ml-compiled/docs/rl_types_of_algorithms.rst

 Policy-based method
 ----------------------
 Does not use a value function.
-Learns the policy explicitly, unlike value-based methods.
+Learns the policy explicitly, unlike value-based methods which instead choose the action which maximises the value function.

 Policy gradient method
 -------------------------